 The recommendations for a 2,000 calorie per day intake include:

-• fruits (4-5 servings/day)
+- Fruits (4-5 servings/day)

-• vegetables (4-5 servings/day)
+- Vegetables (4-5 servings/day)

-• meat, poultry, or fish (no more than two 3 oz servings/day)
+- Meat, Poultry, or Fish (no more than two 3 oz servings/day)

-• fats and oils (2-3 servings/day)
+- Fats and Oils (2-3 servings/day)

-• sweets and sugar-sweetened beverages (no more than 5 servings/week)
+- Sweets and sugar-Sweetened Beverages (no more than 5 servings/week)

 The DASH diet limits very few foods and nutrients, such as sodium, saturated and trans fats, red meat, and sweets (including sugar-sweetened beverages).

-Dash Diet & Health Benefits
+Dash Diet And Health Benefits

 As mentioned, the health benefits of eating a DASH diet, especially in lowering hypertension, are vast and include many of the most common diseases impacting adults.
+Try to eat the rainbow.

 One thing to remember when transitioning to a higher-fiber diet with more whole grains, fruits, and vegetables is to do this slowly, to reduce your risk of gas and bloating.